Generative AI in Healthcare – Use Cases, Benefits, and Limitations

 1. Managing medical records becomes easier

-According to the World economic forum, the healthcare industry faces a data nightmare an average hospital produces around 50 petabytes of data annually
+According to the World economic forum, the healthcare industry faces a data nightmare with an average hospital produces around 50 petabytes of data annually

 Out of that, 80% of the data is unstructured, which is hard to deal with.